SystemsApproach/book/internetworking/trend.rst

 machine, with its support of all the resources of a server: CPU, storage, I/O, and so on.

-To this end, VLANS, as described in :ref:`Section 3.2 <3.2 Switched Ethernet>`, are how we typically virtualize an L2 network.
+To this end, VLANs, as described in :ref:`Section 3.2 <3.2 Switched Ethernet>`, are how we typically virtualize an L2 network.
 VLANs proved to be quite useful to enterprises that wanted to isolate different internal groups (e.g., departments, labs), giving each of